 For a full list of restaurants visit This is Mystic

 My number one choice is Red36 this place is food heaven!
 I always try to be critical when I’m reviewing anywhere but honestly I don’t know what to say other than the food was delicious, the service was impeccable and the view was spectacular.
 It is waterfront dining at its best.

 All of the food is locally sourced and the menu changes frequently, and did I mention they have a happy hour?
 Considering the quality prices also didn’t break the bank considering how good the food was.
 I think our total bill was just over $100 and I was so full I thought someone may have to carry mine out of there!

 Be warned you will need to book a table in advance!
 I went mid-week during the offseason and it was packed.
 If you want a waterfront view let them know as they book up fast!

 Here are a few other recommended options:

 Chapter One (they have a good happy hour)

 How to get to Mystic from New York City

 The beauty of Mystic is that it is so easy to get to from New York!
 You can drive like I did.
 They also have an Amtrak station!
-So you can take the train direct from Grand Central Terminal.
+So you can take the train direct from Pen Station.
 It is also an option to take the bus.
 If you can I would recommend driving so you can visit neighboring Stonington too.